 From the outset, stakeholder interest in the Double Bayou WPP project was high.
 An invitation letter was sent to approximately 170 people.
 Thirty-seven stakeholders attended the first kick-off meeting on May 21, 2013.
-UPDATE AT END: A total of XX individuals have participated in at least one meeting during the development of the Double Bayou WPP.
+113 individual stakeholders have participated in at least one meeting during the development of the Double Bayou WPP.